Frequently Asked Questions About Touch Drawing

 You come to the facilitation of Touch Drawing with your own gifts and abilities People will want to work with you based on who you are, your specific area of expertise and your reputation within your community.
 If you have studied the The Touch Drawing Facilitator Workbook and followed the progression I suggest whereby you do it yourself and share the process privately with friends or colleagues before putting it out to the public, it is fine to refer to yourself as a facilitator of Touch Drawing.
 If you have taken a workshop with me, or attended the Touch Drawing Gathering, you can certainly share that.
 Though not a Facilitator Training in the usual sense, The Gathering is the deepest experience of Touch Drawing that I offer.
 It provides a foundation upon which you can develop your own way of sharing the process with others.

-I am currently exploring the idea of developing a non-profit membership association for Touch Drawing Facilitators.
-This approach could provide a good middle-way.
-You could become a professional member of the Association of Touch Drawing Facilitators.
-An Association would provide a context in which you could network with others and make your own contribution to Touch Drawing on an organizational level.
+Right now i encourage you to join the Facebook Touch Drawing Group.
+I am currently exploring the possibility of a more targeted, private social media platform for Touch Drawing Facilitators.
+This approach could offer a good middle-way.
+It would provide a context in which you could network with others and make your own contribution to Touch Drawing on an organizational level.
 Please contact me if you have interest in helping to make this a reality.
-I cannot not do this alone.

 Can I do anything to make the tissue paper drawings stronger?
 Can I add more color to my Touch Drawings after they are done?